Frequently asked questions

 - UCLA SafeRide is operating normally with on-demand rides through the UCLA SafeRide app and the new Safe Loop (PDF), which provides continuous service arriving at stops approximately every 30 minutes.

 - Large in-person gatherings are currently prohibited, but the Events Office is accepting scheduling requests for events that can meet all requirements, or for events that could happen when restrictions are lifted.
 Events and film shoots on campus are subject to public health and safety guidelines by local, state and university officials.

 UCLA has suspended all nonessential events of any size for the time being.

 The Hammer Museum and the Fowler Museum are both closed.

-All ASUCLA restaurants and retail stores are closed.
-Students who currently live on the Hill can get meals from De Neve and Feast.
+- All ASUCLA restaurants and retail stores are closed.

 Ackerman Union, Lu Valle Commons, Health Sciences, North Campus Shop and South Campus Shop are closed.

 The Arthur Ashe Student Health & Wellness Center is classified as an essential service by UCLA and remains open for all students, but some services are limited during this time.
 The Ashe Center currently offers in-person visits for any acute, urgent issues and prescheduled appointments for any routine issues by phone, email or online.